kvinay7/interview-preparation/DEV.md

   }
   ```

-### **Autowiring:**
+### Autowiring
-Authowiring is a feature that allows Spring to automatically inject dependencies into beans, eliminating the need to explicitly specify dependencies through setter or constructor injection.
+Autowiring is a feature that allows Spring to automatically inject dependencies into beans, eliminating the need to explicitly specify dependencies through setter or constructor injection.

   - **Autowire by Type**: If a matching bean of the correct type exists, Spring will inject that bean.
 If there are multiple beans of the same type, Spring will throw an exception unless qualified with `Qualifier` or by providing more precise configuration.
      ```xml